mvolkmann/blog/src/swift/why-swift.md

 if let maximum = results.1 { print("maximum is \(maximum)") } // 7.0
 if let average = results.2 { print("average is \(average)") } // 3.75

+// Type aliases give a name to type and
+// are useful to avoid repeating long type descriptions. typealias StatisticsTuple = (min: Double?, max: Double?, avg: Double?)

 // This function is similar to the previous one, but returns a "named tuple".
-// An alternative to consider is using a struct. typealias StatisticsTuple = (min: Double?, max: Double?, avg: Double?) func statistics2(_ values: [Double]) -> StatisticsTuple {
+// An alternative to consider is using a struct. func statistics2(_ values: [Double]) -> StatisticsTuple {
     let sum = values.reduce(0) { $0 + $1 }
     let average = values.isEmpty ? nil : sum / Double(values.count)